'By the Grace of God' Review: François Ozon's powerful French film evokes 'Spotlight' but from the victims' perspectives

 While Francois and Alexandre have moved on with their lives, Emmanuel (Swann Arlaud) has not.
 The film’s third central character is frail and suffers from seizures brought on by the trauma he suffered under Preynat as a child in the Boy Scouts.
 Arlaud’s sensitive performance keeps the film balanced to show different perspectives from each of the three victims with a common thread but who were affected quite differently by the sexual abuse.

-When first reading about the case, Ozon was interested in making a documentary especially after meeting with the victims and their families but since many of them had already been interviewed by various media outlets the director changed his mind when he discovered they were hoping for a film in the spirit of “Spotlight” to help tell their story.
-So, while this is not a documentary, Ozon wanted to remain as factual as possible so much of the dialogue in the film was spoken or written by the real individuals the film is based on.
+When first reading about the case, Ozon was interested in making a documentary, especially after meeting with the victims and their families but since many of them had already been interviewed by various media outlets, the director changed his mind when he discovered they were hoping for a film in the spirit of “Spotlight” to help tell their story.
+While this is not a documentary, Ozon wanted to remain as factual as possible so much of the dialogue in the film was spoken or written by the real individuals the film is based on.

 (0) comments